otsaloma/gaupol/INSTALL.md

 You'll need Python, gettext and intltool.

-Developers or packagers interested in installing aeidon and gaupol separately, see the file `README.aeidon.md`.
+Developers or packagers interested in installing Python packages aeidon and gaupol separately, see the file `README.aeidon.md`.

 Uninstallation
 ==============